VadimBJ/imker-app-docker/README.md

 - **User Information Block:**
     - E-mail
     - Phone number
-    - Mailing address
+    - Postcode (Postleitzahl)

 - **Scheduled Events Block:** Displays events (with pagination) that the community member has subscribed to.
-A button is available to unsubscribe.
+There is also a unsubscribe button.

-- **User Settings:** Here, the user can modify their personal information and avatar.
+- **User Settings:** Here user can modify their personal information and avatar.

 ### Comments Panel